raul23/equifax-data-breach/README.rst

   The number of affected people is roughly half of the US population of 323 million.
 [N]_

-  One of the goals of this project is to ave important notes about this infamous case.
+  One of the goals of this project is to save important notes about this infamous case.

 `:warning:`